 For brands in the beverages sector, alcohol branding, and alcohol packaging to an extent, are just important if not more than the actual taste of what they’re selling.

-Brands in this sector have always had an interesting approach to packaging design.
+Brands in the alcoholic beverage sector have always had an interesting approach to packaging design.
 The shape of the bottle, the design of the lid, and any additional extras (i.e. tags hanging around the neck of the bottle).

 All of it can be fully customised in line with the identity of the brand.